Sl1ckThread/SiakJover/README.md

 !!!
 WARNINING !!!

-The current has upgraded, avoiding repetitions of refresh.
+The current has SIAK has upgraded, avoiding repetitions of refresh.
 Plan of action is to probably use SiakTzu code /w implementation of Tampermonkey
+## DO NOT SPAM REFRESH!!!
+WAIT FOR 5-10 seconds for each refresh
 I have no motivation to fix tonight nor tmrw. anyways hope u win